yuval092/robo_chess_latest/docs/09_configuration.md

   geometry_tolerance_m: 1.0e-9
 ```

-Used by `eval_chess_reachability.py` to verify that all 64 squares map to the expected world coordinates.
+Used by board-mapper/config tests and physics evaluation to verify that all 64 squares map to the expected world coordinates.

 ### Piece Geometry